ICARA Disclosure

 • Identifying and assessing new and existing risks at a granular level.

-• A methodology for considering individual impacts, probabilities, gross risk, control strengths and resulting net risks on a relative and qualitative basis.
+• A methodology for considering individual impacts, probabilities, gross risk, control strengths and resulting net risks on a relative and qualitative basis;

 • A review tool to assess the impact of risks.

-• A means of prioritising risk-related actions (e.g., strengthening controls);
+• A means of prioritising risk-related actions (e.g., strengthening controls); and

 • A means for reviewing the understanding of identified risks and assessing the implication of any amendments to net risk scoring and consequential impacts on risk tolerance, risk appetite and capital allocations;